 There are extra 2″ D rings to the top of the bags which are used for fixing an additional top bag for those longer trips.

 Newly available is the optional 100% waterproof Dry Bag Liner that fits inside of the bags similar to the Giant Loop Dry Pods.
 This is sold separately as some riders find they don’t need it.

 The Wolfman DayTripper, E-12 and Enduro Dry Saddlebags all mount using the same method.

 Ideally, the Kiowa Heat Shield should be installed prior to fitting the bags, to protect the bags from the hot exhaust pipe.

 Fitting is a 3 step process and only takes about 15 minutes.

 Adjust seat straps.
 Ideally, you want to get the top seam of the bag level with the top seam of the seat.
 This is done by adjusting the length of the straps between the bags.

 Step 2: Fit the rear strap over the rear fender.
-The ‘Tension-O-Matic’ system has gutter hooks which fit over each side of the rear fender and it is then tensioned into place.
+The ‘Tension-O-Matic’ system has gutter hooks that fit over each side of the rear fender and it is then tensioned into place.
 Then connect the straps to the bag buckles.

-Step 3: Install front straps.
+Step 3: Install the front straps.
 These loop around the sub-frame of the bike in a downward direction, and connect back up to the buckles on the bag.

 - The 7 compression straps are redesigned to better secure your load